ibexa/documentation-developer/docs/guide/user_management/user_management.md

 Depending on your context, you will either want to create a Platform User, return an existing User, or even always use a generic User.

 Whenever an *external* user is matched (i.e. one that does not come from Platform repository, like coming from LDAP), [[= product_name =]] kernel initiates an `MVCEvents::INTERACTIVE_LOGIN` event.
-Every service listening to this event receives an `eZ\Publish\Core\MVC\Symfony\Event\InteractiveLoginEvent` object which contains the original security token (that holds the matched user) and the request.
+Every service listening to this event receives an `Ibexa\Core\MVC\Symfony\Event\InteractiveLoginEvent` object which contains the original security token (that holds the matched user) and the request.

 Then, it is up to the listener to retrieve a Platform User from the Repository and to assign it back to the event object.
 This user will be injected into the repository and used for the rest of the request.